By paying attention to your car, you can diagnose engine problems, with your sight, hearing, touch and smell.

 - Engine continues running after the key is removed.

-Car trouble doesn’t always mean major repairs.
-Finally, Here are some common causes of trouble and techniques to help you and your technician find and fix problems:
+Car trouble doesn’t always mean, major repairs.
+So, here are some common causes of trouble and techniques; to help you and your technician diagnose engine problems:

 - Alternator Loose wiring can make your alternator appear defective.
 Your technician should check for loose connections and perform; an output test before replacing the alternator.